 Leftover Pork Chops Can Be Great The Next Day

-We had some leftover grilled boneless pork chops that needed to be used up and because of the heat I wanted to keep it simple.
+We had some leftover pan roasted pork chops that needed to be used up and because of the heat I wanted to keep it simple.
 So, I thought a simple sauce served with rice pilaf and some grilled eggplant would work.

 Since the meat was already cooked, all I had to do was reheat it.
 I had several choices but opted for the easiest by using my microwave.
 I can just hear the purists out there saying, “You used a microwave?
 What’s wrong with you?
 Don’t you know a good cook doesn’t use a microwave?”